Bob Bennett (bishop)

-Robert Franklin Bennett was the Anglican Bishop of Huron between 2008 and 2016.
+Robert Franklin Bennett (May 30, 1949 – April 14, 2025) was a Canadian Anglican Bishop.
+He was bishop of Huron between 2009 and 2016.

+Biography

 Born in 1949 and educated at the University of Western Ontario, Bennett was ordained in 1974.
 He held curacies at Chesley and Windsor and incumbencies at Simcoe, Port Ryerse, Kitchener and Brantford, all in Ontario.
 His last posts before elevation to the episcopate were as Rector of All Saints Church, Windsor, Ontario and Archdeacon of Essex.

+Bennett was suffragan bishop of Huron from 2002 until his election as the 12th diocesan bishop of Huron in 2008.
+He was installed as bishop in January 2009 and served until his retirement in 2016.

+Bennett died in London, Ontario on April 14, 2025, at the age of 75.